All about the Turabian Format for Academic Writing

 • There must be single spacing between the lines of notes and bibliography; however, a blank line must be left between the listings.

-• Chicago-style page numbers begin with the Arabic numeral 1 in the first-page header.
+• Page numbers begin with the Arabic numeral 1 in the first page header.

 • Subheadings are used for longer documents.
 Custom formatting of subheadings is allowed, but it must be consistent throughout the document.
 A blank line should follow each subheading.
 The period after the subheadings is not required.